 The situation, as it stood, couldn't have looked much worse.
-A man had cornered a tearful, terrified woman in the lobby of an apartment building and wouldn't let her leave.
+A man had cornered a tearful, terrified woman in the lobby of a block of flats and wouldn't let her leave.
 If another person entered at that moment, the woman would say the man was a complete stranger.
 She'd say she had no recollection of how she'd got here.

-The third person would—quite reasonably—deduce that, in all probability, the man had drugged the woman and, if he had a shred of human decency, would come to her rescue by whatever means.
-Maybe he'd call the police.
-Maybe he'd beat the shit out of him.
-After all, this man was clearly planning to rape the woman.
-There was almost no explanation in which the man came out looking like a good guy.
+The third person would – quite reasonably – deduce that, in all probability, the man had drugged the woman and, if they had a shred of human decency, would come to her rescue by whatever means.
+Maybe they'd call the police.
+Maybe they'd beat the shit out of him.
+After all, he was clearly planning to rape the woman.
+There was almost no explanation in which the man came out looking like a goodie.
 Almost.

 The night began with us watching a movie at a friend's place.
-About halfway through the film I noticed a shift in her breathing, and it became faster and shallower.
-This wasn't particular cause for alarm—she'd suffered severe anxiety since long before we met, and was generally pretty good at overcoming it.
+About halfway through the film I noticed a shift in her breathing, becoming faster and shallower.
+This wasn't particular cause for alarm – she'd suffered severe anxiety since long before we met, and was generally pretty good at overcoming it.
 I rubbed her back and shoulders in an attempt to reassure her, but it gradually became more and more apparent that this panic wasn't going to shift.
 After about 20 minutes, she whispered in my ear: "We have to leave.
 I'm about to dissociate."

 As we walked along the street I could see it beginning to take hold; she was becoming visibly confused by her surroundings.
 I managed to flag down a taxi straight away.
 There were a few moments of good fortune that night; this was the first.

 I squeezed her hand and said, "I love you."
 She looked at me blankly for a few seconds then turned back to her window.
-I knew I couldn't take it personally and tried to rationalize the matter—after all, it wasn't like she was mad at me and giving me the silent treatment after a fight.
+I knew I couldn't take it personally and tried to rationalise the matter – after all, it wasn't like she was mad at me and giving me the silent treatment after a fight.
 She simply didn't know who I was.
 In retrospect, it feels a little selfish that I even stopped to consider how her nightmarish ordeal was affecting me, but it was inescapable.
 It was a deeply and uniquely upsetting situation.

 In the eyes of the woman I loved, I was now a stranger.
 I was crushed.

-The last ten minutes of the journey went by without incident.
-She remained calm in spite of the sheer terror she was clearly facing, for which I was (again, perhaps selfishly) grateful—I didn't fancy explaining to our driver the specifics of a condition I myself knew next to nothing about.
+The last 10 minutes of the journey went by without incident.
+She remained calm in spite of the sheer terror she was clearly facing, for which I was (again, perhaps selfishly) grateful – I didn't fancy explaining to our driver the specifics of a condition I myself knew next to nothing about.
 I had just enough cash for the fare when we pulled up outside her apartment building, another tiny but glorious stroke of luck.

-Picture the situation: A relatively small woman suddenly becomes aware she is inside a building she doesn't recognize with a strange man who is significantly larger than she is.
-She did what any woman would do in that situation and ran, pulling her hand out of mine and making for the door.
+Picture the situation: a relatively small woman suddenly becomes aware she is inside a building she doesn't recognise with a strange man who is significantly larger than she is.
+She did what any woman would do in that situation: ran, pulling her hand out of mine and making for the door.
 I was surprised by my reaction as instinct kicked in and I leapt after her, wrapping my arms around her waist and lifting her away from the exit.

 She cowered in the corner.
 "If you come one step closer, I'll scream," she warned me.
 I stayed put.
 It was then the hypotheticals entered my head.
-As we already know, whether by sheer good luck or an act of God, we remained alone.
-Helpful as this was, it didn't change the fact I was still standing in a lobby with a woman who had no idea who I was and wouldn't let me take her to her apartment.
+As we already know, whether by sheer good luck or act of god, we remained alone.
+Helpful as this was, it didn't change the fact I was still standing in a lobby with a woman who had no idea who I was and wouldn't let me take her to her flat.

 "You have your phone on you, don't you?"
 I asked her.
 She looked into her bag and nodded.
 "Do you know who George is?"
 She nodded again.
-George was an ex-boyfriend, one of her oldest friends, and the only person outside of her immediate family, doctor, and me who knew about her condition.
-As someone who'd been in her life significantly longer than I had been, she had more memories attached to him and so hadn't forgotten who he was.
+George was an ex-boyfriend, one of her oldest friends, and the only person outside of her immediate family, doctor and me who knew about her condition.
+As someone who'd been in her life significantly longer than me, she had more memories attached to him and so hadn't forgotten who he was.
 "Call George," I said.

 Her first attempt went through to voicemail.
 Quietly and tearfully, all she could say was "help me" a dozen or so times.
 I wondered if he was at work.
 It could have been hours before he was able to check his phone.
 In our last stroke of good fortune for the night, he called back a few seconds later.
 I can't remember exactly what was said or how long they talked for; it might have been a minute, it might have been five.
 She mentioned that there was a man here she didn't know who was claiming to be her boyfriend, and in a sort of exaggerated stage whisper I said, "George!
 It's me!"

 She listened for a little while longer and then passed the phone to me.
 "He wants to talk to you."
 I spoke to George for a couple of minutes.
 I've never been so relieved to hear the voice of a girlfriend's ex.
-He calmly talked me through the next steps—to get her into her apartment, sit her down, and pull up something she'd seen before on Netflix.
+He calmly talked me through the next steps – to get her into her flat, sit her down and pull up something she'd seen before on Netflix.
 Familiarity was key, he told me.
 I thanked him and returned the phone.
 They talked for a few more seconds, then she hung up.

 "George says I can trust you."